ciiyaa/peaceball-mental-health-analytics/1_data_collection/instruments/data_dictionary.md

 # Data Dictionary

 Definitive mapping of variables for the Girls' Wellbeing survey and the Zakho FIFA nomination (community) survey.
-Use this when preparing the analysis dataset or writing `data_documentation.md`.

 ## General notes